Scroojalix/NPCManager/README.md

-## Lightweight NPC Manager Plugin
+## NPC Manager Plugin With ProtocolLib

 This plugin provides support for spawning NPC's, and has many customisation options, such as modifying the skin, display name, interact event and more.
+[ProtocolLib](https://www.spigotmc.org/resources/protocollib.1997/) is required to run the plugin.

 Also has support for using a MySQL database to store NPC data (Configured in the config.yml).